Linux-Club-KSU/copyparty-LCKSU/README.md

 ## fedora package

 does not exist yet;  there are rumours that it is being packaged! keep an eye on this space...

+## homebrew formulae

+`brew install copyparty ffmpeg`  -- https://formulae.brew.sh/formula/copyparty

+should work on all macs (both intel and apple silicon) and all relevant macos versions

+the homebrew package is maintained by the homebrew team (thanks!)

 ## nix package